Genbox/SimpleS3/README.md

 * Support for uploading/downloading multiparts in parallel
 * Support for third-party servers like [Minio](https://min.io/) and [Wasabi](https://wasabi.com/)

-### What is 'simple' about it?
-The API is designed to be intuitive and easy to use while still providing expert users with advanced capabilities.
-The official AWS S3 SDK can be confusing to use as they are not using constructors of classes to indicate which parameters are required, and which are optional.
-This API also supports uploading and downloading files as multiparts - exposed directly in the high-level client.
-It does not come at the expense of flexibility, as the lower-level APIs allow you to do everything yourself.

-### What is 'secure' about it?
-In today's cloud environments, it is more important than ever to handle encryption keys correctly.
-Keys are generated on machines that share memory with hundreds of other services, so it is important to limit the exposure of keys.
-In SimpleS3, any derived keys are instantly zeroed from memory instead of waiting for the garbage collector.
-See [this](https://ianqvist.blogspot.com/2019/06/strings-from-security-perspective.html) for more details.

-### What is 'performance' about it?
-The library is built with performance in mind.
-The network layer is built to persist HTTP connections across API calls and all objects in the library are pooled to reduce garbage generation.
-The only garbage that is generated, is when you manually take control of requests and when .NET creates necessary garbage.
-The rest has been optimized away.

 ## Examples

 #### Setup the config and client